 These officers are always in charge of hospitals and therefore accountable for the hospital matters.
 Being more experienced they serve as advisors on health issues and disease control.

 The medical consultants are few hence rare in Kenya.
-They are those senior hospital-based physicians or surgeons who have completed all their specialist trainings, and have been fully registered and certified to be medical practitioners in their area of specialization.
+They are those senior hospital-based physicians or surgeons who have completed all their specialist trainings, and have been fully registered by the Kenya Medical Board and certified to be medical practitioners in their area of specialization.

 Their work is to care for patients referred to them by other lower practitioners to carry out operations and surgery work where necessary.
 They earn above Kshs.
 300,000 and Kshs.
 400,000 on the bar.